Dr. Charles L. Welch

 - EDD, University of Arkansas at Little Rock

 Dr. Charles L. Welch serves as president of the Arkansas State University System and as one of the state’s leading advocates for higher education.
+He is also president-elect and a member of the American Association of State Colleges and Universities Board of Directors.

 Dr. Welch was named the second president of the ASU System in November 2010 and officially began his new position in April 2011.
 He is the youngest person to ever serve as president or chancellor of an Arkansas community college and is the youngest university president in Arkansas.